dvida92/java_code_learning/README.md

 # java_code_learning
-This is a repository to study Java and Algorithm
+This is a repository to study Java and Algorithms